rielvis/game-design-theory/README.md

 # Game Design Theory by G. Robin Davis
-This respository is a write-up of game design theory I want to remember when making a game.
+This repository is a write-up of game design theory I want to remember when making games.